jimp93/dsc-phase-1-project/README.md

 The worldwide box office takings for the last 15 years were analysed to give a general trend

-Each movie released in the last 15 years was ranked using a combination of gross box office profit and return on investment, giving a way of comparing the performance of movies with different budgets
+Each movie released in the last 15 years was anlaysed in terms of profit/loss and return on investment to find the best performing genres

-The best ranked movies were then analysed to find the most profitable genres

 Within those genres, the movies were analysed to find which actors, directors and writers were most successful, the runtimes most associated with hits and the budget likely to be needed